Christ093/Smart-Contract/README.md

 # Smart Contract: Require, Assert, and Revert

 ## Description
-This Solidity smart contract demonstrates the use of `require()`, `assert()`, and `revert()` statements.
+This Solidity demonstrates the use of `require()`, `assert()`, and `revert()` statements.
 Each statement is utilized in specific functions to handle validations, enforce internal invariants, and handle errors with meaningful messages.

 ## Features
 1. **Deposit Function (`require`)**: Validates input and ensures funds are sent correctly.